prachisingare/FSDS-PROJECTS/Projects/Streamlit App/Streamlit Square Calculator App/README.md

 Prachi Singare
 - 🎓 B.Tech in Artificial Intelligence and Data Science (2025)
-- 💡 Beginner in Python, Streamlit, and Web Development
+- 💡 Beginner in Python and Streamlit